-Possibly of more interest than the engines on offer will be the 7-speed dual-clutch auto gearbox, an option to the standard 6-speed manual with some variants.
-An optional 'Driving Mode Select' system enables the driver to tweak throttle response, steering feel and auto gearshift timings, plus on 4x4 versions there's a 'Snow' setting that optimises things for off road use.
+As before, across the range, there's an optional 'Driving Mode Select' system enables the driver to tweak throttle response, steering feel and auto gearshift timings, plus on 4x4 versions there's a 'Snow' setting that optimises things for off road use.
 Front wheel drive is mandatory on base petrol and diesel Kodiaqs and optional on the 1.5 TSI 150PS or 2.0 TDI 150PS derivatives.
-Most will want 4WD though and you have to have it on top petrol and diesel units that must also be coupled with the auto transmission.
+Most will want 4WD though and you have to have it on top petrol and diesel units.

-The Kodiaq's styling conforms to the way you'd expect a big Skoda SUV to look, with a clear, precise and clean-cut shape marked out by a distinctive, highly recessed shoulder line.
-The wide, three-dimensional radiator grille is quite striking and the narrow, raked headlights look distinctive appearance.
+Visual changes to this updated model are subtle.
+You get a redesigned, more upright Skoda grille, now flanked by headlamps that feature full-LED beans across the range.
+There are also restyled bumpers, smarter alloy wheel designs and a new gloss black rear spoiler above LED rear tail lamps.
+As before, this Czech SUV has a clear, precise and clean-cut shape marked out by a distinctive, highly recessed shoulder line.
 The Kodiaq was one of the biggest VW Group models to be spun off the conglomerate's MQB platform.
 It's around 4.7m in length and the long wheelbase and short overhangs point to a large interior.

-Prices start from just over £26,000 for a base petrol variant but if you want 4WD or almost any kind of diesel, you're going to be spending in the £30,000 to £35,000 bracket.
+There are five trim levels - 'SE', 'SEL', 'Sportline', 'L&K' and 'vRS'.
+Prices start from just over £27,000 for a base petrol variant but if you want 4WD or almost any kind of diesel, you're going to be spending in the £30,000 to £35,000 bracket - or more.
 That's about the same kind of money you'd need for obvious family SUV rivals that offer a 7-seat options, cars like Kia's Sorento and Peugeot's 5008.
 Comparable mid-sized 7-seat SUV models like Land Rover's Discovery Sport and Hyundai's Santa Fe will cost you more.
-If you've more to spend, there's a more overtly SUV-orientated 'Scout' model, priced from just over £37,000.
+The top Kodiaq vRS performance petrol variant costs around £45,000.

 Family-sized SUVs used to be thirsty things, but things have had to improve a lot as this market segment has become more popular.
 The efficiency performance of this Kodiaq illustrates that very well.
 All the diesel and petrol engines on offer here feature turbocharged direct injection and fulfil EU6d-TEMP emission standards.
 As you'd expect, all the powerplants feature a Stop-Start system, brake energy recovery and a powerful thermo-management set-up, contributing to low consumption.
-As a result, the 2.0 TDI 150PS manual model manages up to 44.8mpg on the WLTP combined cycle and 133g/km of NEDC-rated CO2.
-The 1.5 TSI 150PS variant manages up to 39.2mpg and 131g/km.
+As a result, the 2.0 TDI 150PS DSG model manages up to 52.3mpg on the WLTP combined cycle and up to 141g/km of WLTP-rated CO2.
+The 1.5 TSI 150PS variant manages up to 42.8mpg and 150g/km.

 The 1.5 TSI 150PS petrol unit uses the VW Group's 'ACT' (or 'Active Cylinder Technology') system that shuts down the second and third cylinders when the load and engine speed are low.
 The top-of-the-range 2.0 TSI petrol engine can't match that kind of cleverness, but it does feature a clever combustion process for high efficiency.
 All the usual measures are in place to improve frugality, including an 'Eco' mode on the 7-speed auto gearbox that allows the Kodiaq to coast at speeds above 12mph when the driver takes their foot off the accelerator.
 The all-wheel drive set-up is optimised for efficiency too, using a control system that when in overrun or at low load, directs drive via the front axle, which saves fuel.